Overview

 Unlimited Lobbying

-Cash grants for unlimited lobbying from Impact Fellows Action Fund played a critical role in helping turn the Kentucky Chamber’s vision into reality.
+Impact Fellows Action Fund’s general operating support and technical assistance helped the Kentucky Chamber to strengthen its lobbying capacity which played a critical role in helping turn the Chamber’s vision into reality.
 Outcomes included:

-• Strategic Political Engagement: Leveraging data and strategic advocacy, the Chamber ensured that the message of child care as an economic imperative resonated with targeted legislators across the political spectrum.
+- Strategic Legislative Engagement: Leveraging data and strategic advocacy, the Chamber ensured that the message of child care as an economic imperative resonated with targeted legislators.

 Broader Implications